conranpearce/unity-block-game-code/README.md

 Development branch live [here](https://block-game-develop.netlify.app/)

-There is a seperate GitHub respoitory [here](https://github.com/conranpearce/unity-block-game-website) to manage the website of the game.
+There is a seperate GitHub respoitory to manage the website of the game [here](https://github.com/conranpearce/unity-block-game-website).

 ## Prerequisites
 - Unity